-The majority of our inmate patients are still fairly young.
-Many of the youthful inmate population spend available time in sports and bodybuilding activities.
-These individuals are prone to contracting exertional rhabdomyolysis (rhabdo).
-Correctional nurses need to be alert to the potential and respond effectively to stave off a disastrous outcome.
+The majority of our correctional patients are still fairly young.
+Many of the youthful (and not-so-youthful) incarcerated individuals spend their available time in sports and bodybuilding activities.
+These individuals are prone to contracting exertional rhabdomyolysis (“Rhabdo”).
+Correctional nurses need to be alert to this potential health problem and respond timely and appropriately to deter a potentially fatal outcome.

 What Causes Exertional Rhabdomyolysis?

-Rhabdo is the breakdown of muscle tissue causing an outpouring of intercellular contents including myoglobin, potassium, and creatine kinase (CK).
+Rhabdomyolysis is the breakdown of muscle tissue that then causes an outpouring of intercellular contents including myoglobin, potassium, and creatine kinase (CK).
 These three elements cause the life-threatening effects of the condition.
-Non-traumatic rhabdo can be caused by severe over-exercise, major drug ingestion, or as a result of statin use.
-Many corrections-related incidents of rhabdo appear in the literature including 110 knee-bends performed as a part of an inmate hazing event, narcotic overdose and intravenous drug use.
+Non-traumatic rhabdomyolysis can be caused by severe over-exercise, major drug ingestion, or as a result of statin use.
+Many corrections-related incidents of rhabdomyolysis appear in the literature including 110 knee-bends performed as a part of an inmate hazing event, narcotic overdose and intravenous drug use.

-Rhabdo can start innocuously and may be overlooked as delayed onset muscle soreness (DOMS) from over-exertion.
-However, if the overly sore muscles are accompanied by brown (coca-cola) urine or urine irregularities such as nocturia or anuria, beware.
+Rhabdomyolysis can start innocuously and may be overlooked as delayed onset muscle soreness from over-exertion.
+Symptoms may be generalized and could be related to a number of different benign conditions.
+Thus, it is important to follow-up with any patient who complains of these symptoms to ensure that they are improving.
+However, if the overly sore muscles are accompanied by dark/brown urine (described often as peeing “coca-cola”) or urine irregularities such as nocturia or anuria, beware.
 Further assessment is warranted.

 A good history and assessment is necessary, including any unusual activities over the last 48 hours and a medication review.
-Many of our patient population are now on statins, which can complicate exertional rhabdo.
-If Rhabdo is suspected, labs for CK, potassium, and myoglobin should be drawn while monitoring urine output and cardiac rhythm.
-Under medical direction, fluids should be administered to assist the body to flush out the muscle breakdown byproducts.
+Many of our patient population are now on statins, which can complicate exertional rhabdomyolysis.
+If rhabdomyolysis is suspected, expect that there will be a provider order for laboratory studies for CK, potassium, and myoglobin that should be drawn.
+The patient’s urine output and cardiac rhythm should be monitored.
+Per provider order, fluids should be administered to assist the body to flush out the muscle breakdown byproducts.
 If not caught early enough, renal dialysis and/or cardiac interventions may be necessary.

 Patient and Officer Education

-One of the best nursing interventions for rhabdomyolysis is patient and officer education.
-Inmate bodybuilders should be aware that brown urine is a bad sign that should lead to a medical visit request.
-Officers should understand the adverse effects of hazing activities that might be a part of a particular inmate culture.
-Our aggressive and macho patient population can fall prey to competitive weightlifting challenges that go beyond rational sense, requiring intervention.
-Prevention or early treatment of rhabdo can avoid renal failure and life-threatening arrhythmias.
+One of the most important nursing interventions for rhabdomyolysis is patient and officer education.
+All bodybuilders should be aware that brown urine is a bad sign that should lead to a medical visit request.
+Officers should understand the adverse effects of hazing activities that might be a part of a particular facility’s culture and should work to eliminate any such activities.
+Our patient population can fall prey to competitive weightlifting challenges that go beyond rational sense, requiring intervention.
+Prevention or early detection and treatment of rhabdomyolysis can help the incarcerated patient avoid renal failure and life-threatening arrhythmias.

-With awareness, education and vigilance, correctional nurses can reduce the chances of life-threatening results of rhabdomyolysis.
+With awareness, education and vigilance, correctional nurses can reduce the chances that their patients will suffer from the potentially life-threatening results of rhabdomyolysis.

-Have you experienced a rhabdo incident at your facility?
-Share your experience in the comments section of this post.
+Have you experienced a rhabdomyolysis incident at your facility?
+Please share your experience in the comments section of this post.